klezi10/blogspot/README.md

 ### What I learned

 I learned how to create mobile-first workflow responsive multi-page blog.
+I also learned how to use CSS to reuse photos by croping them instead of uploading different sizes.

 ### Continued development